 - 5.4.1 Trees shall be selected for growing habits that are appropriate for the location, and for the intended function (privacy buffer, shade, etc.).
 Consideration shall be given to rooting space, crown height and canopy spread at maturity in order not to interfere with structures, sidewalks, utility lines (above- and below-ground), signs, lights, and other elements. - 5.4.2 When appropriate, soil tests shall be performed and serve as reference for plant species selection. - 5.4.3 Deciduous trees, at the time of planting, shall be fully branched and have a minimum caliper of 2 inches.
 When trees will be used for screening, buffering, or other purposes where a larger tree is desirable, the Planning Board may stipulate a larger caliper, such as 2-1/2 to 3-1/2 inches. - 5.4.4 Evergreen trees, at the time of planting, shall be fully branched and have a minimum height of 5 feet.
-When trees will be used for screening, buffering, or other purposes where a larger tree is desirable, the Planning Board may stipulate a taller tree, such as one 7 to 9 feet tall. - 5.4.5 Shrubs, at the time of planting, shall be fully branched and have a minimum height of $2\frac{1}{2}$ feet, except for shrubs intended to be shorter or those used for ground cover. - 5.4.6 All proposed plantings shall be appropriate for the soils, drainage, hardiness zone, climate and other conditions of the site.
+When trees will be used for screening, buffering, or other purposes where a larger tree is desirable, the Planning Board may stipulate a taller tree, such as one 7 to 9 feet tall. - 5.4.5 Shrubs, at the time of planting, shall be fully branched and have a minimum height of 21⁄2 feet, except for shrubs intended to be shorter or those used for ground cover. - 5.4.6 All proposed plantings shall be appropriate for the soils, drainage, hardiness zone, climate and other conditions of the site.
 Particular attention shall be paid to tolerance to potential road salt and other deicing treatments. - 5.4.7 Plant materials shall be of specimen quality conforming to the most recent version of the American Standards for Nursery Stock (ANSI) and be pest free.
-Plant materials shall be guaranteed for at least two growing seasons or two years, whichever is greater.
-Plant materials that die or are in poor condition during the 2-year warranty period shall be replaced. - 5.4.8 Unless otherwise approved, trees shall be selected from the approved list of tree species, included in Appendix B Approved Tree Species. - 5.4.9 Species on the current Prohibited or Restricted Invasive Plant Species Lists maintained by the NH Department of Agriculture shall not be planted. - 5.4.10 Species shall not be planted that are a known host for an insect or disease pest of concern for the region.
+Plant materials shall be guaranteed for at least two growing seasons. - 5.4.8 Unless otherwise approved, trees shall be selected from the approved list of tree species, included in Appendix B Approved Tree Species. - 5.4.9 Species on the current Prohibited or Restricted Invasive Plant Species Lists maintained by the NH Department of Agriculture shall not be planted. - 5.4.10 Species shall not be planted that are a known host for an insect or disease pest of concern for the region.